ali-hv/csgrub/README.md

 sudo nano /etc/default/grub
 ```

-Add or ensure the following:
+Add or ensure the following(the installation script does this but check again):

 ```ini
 GRUB_TIMEOUT_STYLE=menu